KyleeMBrown/BudgetCalculator/README.md

   amount in order to showcase what a little difference could make in their plan.

 JS Problems:
-  One problem that occured weas a function not being called correctly due to an id not being selected using getElementbyId().
+  One problem that occured was a function not being called correctly due to an id not being selected using getElementbyId().
   The method getElementbyId() is what helps me find the "space" I can fill with my values that I return in my functions.
   After learning this, I was able to quickly write code:

   Another problem wad clearing the input values.
-I learned that setting the value equal to an empty string basically erases whatever the user inputed which is really convienent to utiilize with a clear function.
+I learned that setting the value equal to an empty string basically erases whatever the user inputs which is really convenient to utiilize with a clear function.

 HTML & CSS Problems:
   The only problems that occured were certain buttons were not allowing me to style on hover.
 In order to work around this I placed the button in different parts of my html and that seemed to solve the problem.